 The site of the old medieval quarter of the city of Bergen, Bryggen is a charming, compact area of brightly coloured wooden homes that traditionally housed the city's merchants.
 Also called Tyskebryggen, its steep cobbled lanes are lined with a vivacious blend of... see full details

 The spectacular design of the white and ultramodern Arctic Cathedral is visible from afar, situated on a small hill on an island and linked to the mainland by the spindly Tromsø Bridge.
 It is an architectural masterpiece, made up of eleven large triangular... see full details

 Lillehammer is best known for hosting the 1994 Winter Olympics and the area does offer excellent opportunities for winter sports such as skiing and snowboarding.
 In fact, Lillehammer is considered Norway's oldest winter sports resort.

-Lillehammer is picturesque, overlooking Lake Myosa and surrounded... see full details
+Lillehammer is picturesque, overlooking Lake Myosa and surrounded by mountains.... see full details